ronkok/Hurmet/docs/en/manual.md

 Each datum can be a number, a string, `true`, or `false`.
 A missing item will be taken to be `undefined`.
 All data in a column must be of the same data type.
 A column of numbers can be assigned a unit of measure.

 Data frame literals are written between backtick `` ` ` `` delimiters.
-The text between the backticks must be written in CSV format.
+The text between the backticks must be written in CSV (comma-separated values) format.
 Numbers must use a dot decimal.
 The second row must contain units of measure.
 The first column will be indexed if the first word is “name” or “index”.

 Here’s an example of CSV input: